stjude-rust-labs/sprocket/crates/lint-rules.md

 ### `no_newline_eof`

-End the file with a newline.
+The file must end with a newline.

 **Group**: `spacing`